 Just an FYI, “Campaign Medium” is case sensitive so if you’d like your traffic to be identifiable but not pulled out of the larger ‘bucket’ of traffic in Google Analytics make sure your medium exactly matches the language already used in the system.
 For example, “organic” is lowercase and paid is referred to as “cpc”.

 Campaign metrics can be found in Google Analytics under the Acquisition section.

 5. Google Trends

-Like Google’s many other online resources, Google Trends is rich with data useful to SEO strategists.
+Like Google’s many other online resources, Google Trends is rich with data useful to digital marketers.
 With the ability to dive down into specific time frames, categories, search terms, and even specific regions, Google Trends is much more than a place to mine for potential content topics or keywords (although it’s good for that too).

 Industry trends and brand interest can also be gleaned from the various charts, graphs, and tables.
 These insights can then be used to help predict and/or explain organic traffic patterns.